vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 **Note: This guide largely follows the format of our existing guides ([example][guide_example]).
-There are two perspectives to our guides: 1) A new user coming from Google 2) A user that is familar with Vector.
+There are two perspectives to our guides: 1) A new user coming from Google 2) A user that is familiar with Vector.
 This guide is from perspective 2.**

 This guide covers integrating Vector with Kubernetes.
 We'll touch on the basic